-This simple salad is my go-to recipe for eating ostrich fiddleheads.
-There’s all sorts of advice out there on how to cook them: blanch five minutes, blanch ten minutes, saute afterwords and cook them to death in oil, put them in lasagna and bake them to oblivion, then pull out long, soft and stringy noodles as you eat, etc, ad nauseum.
+This simple salad is a go-to fiddlehead recipe for me.
+There’s all sorts of advice out there on how to cook fiddles: blanch five minutes, blanch ten minutes, sauté afterward and cook them to death in oil, put them in lasagna and bake them to oblivion, then pull out long, soft and stringy noodles as you eat, etc, etc, ad nauseum.

 To save some time and be succinct, here's the crux of this recipe: you don't need to cook fiddleheads to oblivion.

-There’s a tendency we have with wild food to be cautious, and that is very well and good, but the old folk wisdom of extended, or even worse, the often parroted ” this needs repeated boilings with changes of water” I find onerous, unnecessary, and flat out wrong, with some rare exceptions for things that need to be detoxified like marsh marigold, some Gyromitra, etc.
+There's a tendency we have with wild food to be cautious, and that is very well and good, but the old folk wisdom of extended, or even worse, the often parroted " this needs repeated boiling with changes of water" I often find unnecessary, and flat out wrong, with some rare exceptions.

-Ostrich fern fiddles should be cooked (eating them greedily raw can make some people sick, as raw vegans have found out on some of my friends forays around the country) not because they’re going to kill you or pose a big threat, but, in my mind, because they just taste better.
-But, there’s a fine line between cooked and obliterated.
+In my mind they should be cooked not because they pose a big threat, but, in my mind, because they just taste better.
+But, there's a fine line between cooked and obliterated.
 The exact amount of time fiddles should be cooked is up for debate and comes down to personal preference a bit, but, for me, it revolves around a triumvirate combo of safety, aesthetics, and texture.

 The ice water and blanching thing is a chef tic that I've been slowly shedding, and I can tell you now that true ice water is rarely, if ever necessary for actually cooling blanched food.
 Cool water, or in the case of our fiddlehead salad here, no water at all, can often be just fine.